zsparal/api-documentation/source/orders/status-changes.rst

     * Mollie will call your webhook when the order reaches this state.
     * Order lines can be in the state ``completed`` or ``canceled``.
 At least one line should be ``completed``.
-    * This is a final state, the order can't transition to another state.
+    * This is a final state, the order cannot transition to another state.

 .. _order-status-canceled: